Article 7 of 7 in What to Know About Life Insurance Beneficiaries

 Before you enter into any agreement, you should be absolutely sure this is what you want, however, if you or the potential viator has a change of mind before the contract is finalized, you can simply stop the process.
 Further, after a contract has been finalized and the viator has received the funds, he or she can cancel the agreement in most states within a stipulated time period (often 15 days or 30 days).
 To cancel, the viator returns the money by sending a bank check to the viatical company.
 The check should be sent by certified mail (with return receipt).
 The receipt will provide confirmation that the company received it in the time frame to cancel.

 Although these settlements can provide the needed monetary benefit during the end of life, it can not be stressed enough that having a qualified attorney review your viatical settlement contract prior to signing is the best way to ensure that you are getting the most equitable deal for your life policy.
 You can bet the group purchasing the policy will have an attorney, so it is a good idea for you to have one as well.
-Click here to use the Free Advice legal center to contact a an estate planning attorney in your area.
-Consultations are free, and having legal advice to help you with your end of life planning can be invaluable.

 Read more articles about life insurance beneficiaries by clicking here.